dotnet/docs-maui/docs/xaml/fundamentals/get-started.md

 }
 ```

-The `MainPage` class derives from `ContentPage`, and is a partial class definition.
+The `MainPage` class derives from <xref:Microsoft.Maui.Controls.ContentPage>, and is a partial class definition.

 When Visual Studio builds the project, a source generator generates new C# source that contains the definition of the `InitializeComponent` method that's called from the `MainPage` constructor and adds it to the compilation object.